-- accurate details of the current daily and peak hour vehicle, existing and future public transport networks and pedestrian and cycle movement provided on the road network located adjacent to the proposed development. - details of estimated total daily and peak hour trips generated by the proposal, including vehicle, public transport, pedestrian and bicycle trips based on surveys of the existing and similar schools within the local area - the adequacy of existing public transport or any future public transport infrastructure within the vicinity of the site, pedestrian and bicycle networks and associated infrastructure to meet the likely future demand of the proposed development - · measures to integrate the development with the existing/future public transport network - the impact of trips generated by the development on nearby intersections, with consideration of the cumulative impacts from other approved developments in the vicinity, and the need/associated funding for, and details of, upgrades or road improvement works, if required (Traffic modelling is to be undertaken using SIDRA network modelling for current and future years).
-Intersections to be modelled include, but should not be limited to, Prospect Road / Old Canterbury Road, Old Canterbury Road / James Street, Old Canterbury Road / Henson Street, and Old Canterbury Road / Hurlstone Avenue. - the identification of infrastructure required to ameliorate any impacts on traffic efficiency and road safety impacts associated with the proposed development, including details on improvements required to affected intersections, additional school bus routes along bus capable roads (i.e. minimum 3.5 m wide travel lanes), additional bus stops or bus bays - details of travel demand management measures to minimise the impact on general traffic and bus operations, including details of a location-specific sustainable travel plan (Green Travel Plan and specific Workplace travel plan) and the provision of facilities to increase the non-car mode share for travel to and from the site - the existing and proposed walking and cycling access arrangements and connections to public transport services - the existing and proposed access arrangements, including car and bus pick-up/drop-off facilities, and measures to mitigate any associated traffic impacts and impacts on public transport, pedestrian and bicycle networks, including pedestrian crossings and refuges and speed control devices and zones - existing and proposed bicycle parking provision, including end of trip facilities, in secure, convenient, accessible areas close to main entries incorporating lighting and passive surveillance - existing and proposed number of on-site car parking spaces for staff and visitors and corresponding compliance with existing parking codes and justification for the level of car parking provided on-site - an assessment of the cumulative on-street parking impacts of cars and bus pick-up/drop-off, staff parking and any other parking demands associated with the development - an assessment of road and pedestrian safety adjacent to the proposed development and the details of required road safety measures and personal safety in line with CPTED - · emergency vehicle access, service vehicle access, delivery and loading
+- details of estimated total daily and peak hour trips generated by the proposal, including vehicle, public transport, pedestrian and bicycle trips, including details of assumptions made to determine/justify the amount of spaces sought to service the future hospital redevelopment, including estimated trip generation, car modal split, duration of stay, etc. - the impact of trips generated by the development on the following intersections, including consideration of the cumulative impacts from other approved or proposed developments in the vicinity (including SSD10389 Liverpool Hospital Redevelopment), with full counts including pedestrian (at minimum) and number of buses: - o Burnside Drive / Campbell Street - o Campbell Street / Bigge Street - o Elizabeth Street / Bigge Street - o Elizabeth Street / Goulburn Street - o Elizabeth Street / Moore Street - o Moore Street / Bigge Street - o Remembrance Avenue / Hume Highway - o Bigge Street / Hume Highway - o Newbridge Road / Speed Street - o Campbell Street / Goulburn Street - the identification of infrastructure required to ameliorate any impacts on traffic efficiency and road safety impacts associated with the proposed development. - proposed number of on-site car parking spaces for staff and visitors and corresponding compliance with existing parking codes and justification for the level of car parking provided on-site. - an assessment of road and pedestrian safety adjacent to the proposed development and the details of required road safety measures and personal safety in line with CPTED - emergency vehicle access, service vehicle access, delivery and loading arrangements and estimated service vehicle movements (including vehicle type and the likely arrival and departure times). - the preparation of a preliminary Construction Traffic and Pedestrian Management Plan to demonstrate the proposed management of the impact in relation to construction traffic addressing the following: - o assessment of cumulative impacts associated with other construction activities (if any). - o an assessment of road safety at key intersection and locations subject to heavy vehicle construction traffic movements and high pedestrian activity. - details of construction program detailing the anticipated construction duration and highlighting significant and milestone stages and events during the construction process. - o details of anticipated peak hour and daily construction vehicle movements to and from the site. - o details of on-site car parking and access arrangements of construction vehicles, construction workers to and from the site, emergency vehicles and service vehicle.

-- arrangements and estimated service vehicle movements (including vehicle type and the likely arrival and departure times) - the preparation of a preliminary Construction Traffic and Pedestrian Management Plan to demonstrate the proposed management of the impact in relation to construction traffic addressing the following: - assessment of cumulative impacts associated with other construction activities (if any) - an assessment of road safety at key intersection and locations subject to heavy vehicle construction traffic movements and high pedestrian activity - details of construction program detailing the anticipated construction duration and highlighting significant and milestone stages and events during the construction process - details of anticipated peak hour and daily construction vehicle movements to and from the site - details of on-site car parking and access arrangements of construction vehicles, construction workers to and from the site, emergency vehicles and service vehicle - details of temporary cycling and pedestrian access during construction. - · Relevant Policies and Guidelines: - Guide to Traffic Generating Developments (Roads and Maritime Services) - o EIS Guidelines Road and Related Facilities (DoPI) - o Cycling Aspects of Austroads Guides - o NSW Planning Guidelines for Walking and Cycling - Austroads Guide to Traffic Management Part 12: Traffic Impacts of Development - o Standards Australia AS2890.3 (Bicycle Parking Facilities).
+o details of temporary cycling and pedestrian access during construction.

+- · Guide to Traffic Generating Developments (Roads and Maritime Services, 2002) - · EIS Guidelines Road and Related Facilities (Department of Urban Affairs and Planning (DUAP), 1996) - Cycling Aspects of Austroads Guides - · Austroads Guide to Traffic Management Part 12: Traffic Impacts of Development - Standards Australia AS2890.3 (Bicycle Parking Facilities).